algorithm-helper/algorithm-helper/content/categories/data-structures/lists/stack.md

     }

     /**
-     * Returns the item at the top of the StackResizingArray.
+     * Returns the item at the top of the StackDynamicArray.
      *
-     * @return the item at the top of the StackResizingArray
+     * @return the item at the top of the StackDynamicArray
-     * @throws NoSuchElementException if this StackResizingArray is empty */ public T peek() {
+     * @throws NoSuchElementException if this StackDynamicArray is empty */ public T peek() {
         if (isEmpty())
             throw new NoSuchElementException("peek from empty " +
-                    "StackResizingArray");
+                    "StackDynamicArray");
         return arr[n-1];
     }

     /**
-     * Returns a String representation of the StackResizingArray, in the form
+     * Returns a String representation of the StackDynamicArray, in the form
-     * [x0, x1, ... xn] where x0...xn are elements of the StackResizingArray in
+     * [x0, x1, ... xn] where x0...xn are elements of the StackDynamicArray in
      * reverse order.
      *
-     * @return a String representation of the StackResizingArray, with elements
+     * @return a String representation of the StackDynamicArray, with elements
      *         separated by a comma and space
      */
     public String toString() {